 Other conditions, which may cause illegal residues, include spray drift and soil contamination.

 Drift may be documented by determining which crops and pesticides have been grown/used in fields adjacent to those sampled.
 Determine direction of prevailing winds and wind condition on the day of spraying.
 Selective sampling will aid in determining if drift occurred.
-Compliance Samples collected to document pesticide drift should be Flagged and noted in block 16 of the CR as "Drift Sample - Maintain as Individual Subs".
+Compliance Samples collected to document pesticide drift should be Flagged as a Pesticide Sample and noted in the Remarks section of the CR as "Drift Sample - Maintain as Individual Subs".